 How do I place an order?

-Fill out a Duplication Request Form and submit it to the Audio Office, or leave it in Kevin Harbison’s mailbox in the front office.
+Fill out a Duplication Request Form and submit it to the Audio Office, or leave it in Kevin Harbison’s mailbox in the Dean's Office (C103).
 All orders must be prepaid at the time of ordering.

 How long will it take?